Second time’s a charm at L.A.’s consignment shops. (Photo: Getty Images)

 Let’s face it, Los Angeles is all about celebrities — following celebrities, dining like celebrities and yes, dressing like celebrities.
 The fashion industry tilts on what these fame names buy and what they wear.
 In La-La Land, however, it is possible not only to buy from the designers selling to the stars, but also to wear what stars actually wore on a walk down the red carpet or on the set of your favorite TV show or movie.

-Second-hand haute is big business all over the U.S., but second-life screen wear is something only a film town like Los Angeles could do right.
+Second-hand stores are big business all over the U.S., but second-life screen wear is something only a film town like Los Angeles could do right.

-For those in search of brag-worthy, preworn blouses; faux-blood-spattered sports jackets; and designer dresses you’ll recognize from the big screen, here are few places to go where film-inspired fashion is well within reach.
+For those in search of brag-worthy, preworn blouses; faux-blood-spattered sports jackets; and designer dresses you’ll recognize from the big screen, here are few Los Angeles boutiques and consignment shops to go to where film-inspired fashion is well within reach.

 Located on fashionable Third Street in midtown Los Angeles is another long-time fashion depot for studios and stars.
 Entre Nous is a small store, and the items are heavily curated into a mix that is about 50 percent star-worn, although the shopkeepers do not always know the origin of the item or who wore it.